openstack-attic/identity-api/v3/src/markdown/identity-api-v3.md

 This call is identical to `HEAD /auth/tokens` except that the `X-Subject-Token` token is immediately invalidated, regardless of its `expires_at` attribute.
 An additional `X-Auth-Token` is not required.
+The successful response status also differs from `HEAD /auth/tokens`.

+Response:

+    Status: 204 No Content

 ### Authentication Specific Routes